tldr-pages/tldr/pages/common/git-log.md

 `git log --oneline`

-- Show all commits and branches in a graph format:
+- Show all commits and tags on all branches in a graph format:

-`git log --oneline --abbrev-commit --decorate --all --graph`
+`git log --oneline --decorate --all --graph`

 - Show only commits whose messages include a given string (case-insensitively):